Certification Regarding Trafficking in Persons Compliance Plan

 - Contracting Officers: Ensure the provision is included in applicable solicitations and verify receipt of the required certification before award.

-- Contractors: Develop and implement a compliance plan, conduct due diligence, and submit the required certification.
+- Contractors: Develop and implement a trafficking compliance plan, conduct due diligence, and submit the required certification prior to contract award.

 Practical Implications